Get insider access

 Windows, MacOS & Linux

-The Keychron K Pro Series keyboards have outstanding compatibility.
-The VIA software is available on Windows, macOS, and Linux, and every key works as intended on Windows and macOS, as long as you have the toggle on the left side set to the proper operating system.
-On Linux, only the brightness hotkeys and the FN+F3 toggle didn't work.
+These keyboards have outstanding compatibility, and the software is compatible with Windows, macOS, and Linux.
+All keys work as intended on Windows and macOS, as long as you have the toggle on the left side set to the proper operating system.
+On Linux (which also uses the Mac toggles setting), only the brightness hotkeys and the Fn+F3 toggle don't work.

 10